musictheory/vivi.js/README.md

 As a convinience, `to` and `from` keys may be specified on the `options` object.
 If both are present (`from: { '...' }, to: { '...' }`), it is equivalent to `keyframes: { from: { '...' }, to: { '...' } }`

-If only `to` or only `from` is present, the element's computed style is used for the other.

 ### `options` keys: animation properties
 - `duration` (string or number) - [Duration](http://www.w3.org/TR/css3-animations/#animation-duration-property) of the animation, either a number of milliseconds, or a CSS time value.
 Defaults to "0s".